 (i) reside with at least one parent or legal guardian who identifies themself as a born again Christian (John 3:1-7), who commits to practising Innova Academy’s Statement of Faith (see Statement of Faith below), and who desires their child to develop in relationship with God the Father through Christ Jesus;

 (ii) demonstrate both the ability and the willingness to achieve academic success within the school’s classical curricular objectives and current programming;

-(iii) demonstrate well-developed emotional (intra-personal), social (inter-personal), and physical skills necessary to co-operatively and fully independently participate within a classical Christian school environment.
+(iii) demonstrate well-developed emotional (intra-personal), social (inter-personal), and physical skills necessary to co-operatively and fully independently participate within our current classical Christian school environment.

 Innova Academy assists Christian parents in their God-given role to educate their children and mentor them to grow in love, commitment, and service to Jesus Christ.
 As a classical Christian school, we provide a robust academic program emphasizing grammar, logic and rhetoric in all areas of study.
 Subjects are taught as parts of an integrated whole from a biblical worldview.
 We provide a clear model of a biblical Christian life and encourage each student to begin to develop his/her relationship with God the Father through Jesus Christ (Matthew 28:18-20).